• Home

 matildas

-Have you ever wished that you could meet and have a conversation with someone you idolize?
+Socrates reaches into his archive and selects a bunch of stories he considers his favourites.
+This is the first in his list of sagas he considers the most memorable.
+JUST SIX WORDS – Have you ever wished that you could meet and have a conversation with someone you idolize?
 What would you say to your idol to convince them to want to stay in the conversation?
 What would they say in response to your brilliant social skills?
 How would the conversation go?
 How would it leave you feeling?
 An Australian ex-professional athlete who had played with and against some of the greatest basketball talent that this country has ever seen (Andrew Gaze, Ricky Grace, Shane Heal, Phil Smythe) once, by chance, had a meeting with possibly the greatest and most famous professional sports person that has ever lived.
 The superstar he bumped into, in a New York elevator, just happened to be the Aussie basketballer’s idol.
 How did the meeting turn out?
 Click the pic and discover the six most memorable words in this Australian point guard’s life.

 Outstanding achievement

-September 13, 2022 By SOCRATES Leave a Comment
+December 9, 2025 By SOCRATES Leave a Comment

 New surfing podcast